-The turn of the seasons is an ideal time to reevaluate your closet and its contents.
+The turn of the seasons is an ideal time to reevaluate your closet and its contents and donate to Chicago Organizations during this time of need.
 Did an entire summer pass by without wearing your orange swimsuit?
 Or that floppy straw hat you’ve had since you were in college?
-Or maybe your style preferences have changed, so you don’t like or wear certain items anymore.
+Or maybe your style preferences have changed, so you don’t like or wear certain items any more.

 Rather than using valuable space in your closet or storage unit, make some room by donating to those in need!
 Here are five Chicago organizations that deserve your hand me downs.